cisco-open/jalapeno/services/collectors/topology/openbmp/README.md

    as the result of multiplexing together the messages received on the various monitored BGP sessions.

- From the perspective of the Voltron project BMP represents a programmatic means of collecting all BGP topology data:
+ From the perspective of the Jalapeno project BMP represents a programmatic means of collecting all BGP topology data:

  * BGP-LS for internal topology
  * eBGP and iBGP IPv4, IPv6, and labeled-unicast for external/Internet or Inter-AS topology
  * MP-BGP for VPNv4, VPNv6, EVPN, etc. for VPN overlay topology

-Voltron leverages the open source OpenBMP (snas.io) collector to capture BMP data from the network.
+Jalapeno leverages the open source OpenBMP (snas.io) collector to capture BMP data from the network.

 https://www.snas.io/